 Ascended Extra: Bruttenholm and Kroenen get much larger roles here than in the original comics.

-Asshole Victim: The little kids who tried to stone Liz to death when she was a child, triggering the self-defense explosion that killed them.
-True they were little kids... but they were little kids trying to stone another little kid to death.
+Asshole Victim: The little kids who taunted and threw rocks at Liz when she was a child, triggering the self-defense explosion that killed them.
+True they were little kids... but they were little kids throwing rocks at another kid.
 Little kids or not you really cannot feel bad for them AT ALL.

 Asteroids Monster / Explosive Breeder: Sammael.
 It lays a lot of eggs, and every time it gets killed, two of those eggs hatch and immediately grow to adulthood.
 Nothing short of firebombing all the adults and all the eggs simultaneously can stop them.